AB-BLAST 3.0 is a powerful

 directory for all scoring matrix files.

-The default directory for these files is /usr/ncbi/blast/matrix,
+The default directory location for scoring matrix files is beneath the

 For more information about environment variables, see the